ericroberts/tint-demo/_posts/2016-07-21-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

-Check out the <a href="http://jekyllrb.com/docs/home">Jekyll docs</a> for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at <a href="https://github.com/jekyll/jekyll">Jekyll’s GitHub repo</a>.
-If you have questions, you can ask them on <a href="https://talk.jekyllrb.com/">Jekyll Talk</a>.
+Check out the [Jekyll docs](http://jekyllrb.com/docs/home) for more info on how to get the most out of Jekyll.
+File all bugs/feature requests at [Jekyll’s GitHub repo](https://github.com/jekyll/jekyll).
+If you have questions, you can ask them on [Jekyll Talk](https://talk.jekyllrb.com/).